apompa/ionic-ng-boilerplate/tools.md

 `package.json` is an NPM package description file written in JSON.
 It contains basic metadata about your application, like its name, version, and dependencies.
-By default, several packages are required for the build process to work; so when you first start with `ngBoilerplate` you have to tell NPM to install the packages; this is covered in detail in the [main README](README.md).
+By default, several packages are required for the build process to work; so when you first start with `ionic-ng-Boilerplate` you have to tell NPM to install the packages; this is covered in detail in the [main README](README.md).
 Some of the required packages are Grunt build tasks (see below), while others are command-line tools either we (or the build system) need, like Karma, Grunt, and Bower.

-Don't worry about knowing Node.js in order to use `ngBoilerplate`; Grunt is where the magic happens.
+Don't worry about knowing Node.js in order to use `ionic-ng-Boilerplate`; Grunt is where the magic happens.

 ## Grunt.js